 - Conventional flower food: Flowers lasted through Day 3, strong stem through Day 5.
 In one trial, the flower curled completely by Day 2.

 - Bleach: Strong stem through Day 5.
 In one trial the flower stayed healthy through Day 4, in another it was shriveled by Day 2.
 Most inconsistent results.

 - Aspirin: Flower held strong through Day 3 across all three trials, but flopped by Day 5.
 In each case, the stem turned gray.

-- Copper: Lasted well through Day 3 in each trial.
+- Penny: Lasted well through Day 3 in each trial.
 Stem still strong by Day 5, but flower curled.
 Similar results to plain water.

-- Water: Flower strong through Day 3, shriveled by Day 4 or 5.
+- Plain water: Flower strong through Day 3, shriveled by Day 4 or 5.

 We didn’t see the drastic differences that we thought we might.
 In our first trial, the bleach and flower food seemed to have actively negative effects on the flowers, but two more trials didn’t prove the same.
 All things considered, we found fairly consistent results in all three trials, which has us thinking we might just stick to plain water in the future.

 N.B.
-This is a rerun of a post that originally published on September 19, 2013 as part of our Modern Root Cellar issue.
+This is a rerun of a post originally published on September 19, 2013, as part of our Modern Root Cellar issue.